 Organizations such as the Council of Parent Attorneys and Advocates (COPAA) provide parent training programs that provide concrete and actionable methods for parents and other advocates to use when engaging with a school district.
 The COPAA website offers helpful tips and tools, as well as listings for other organizations,

 When to Seek Outside Help

-Most parents can effectively advocate for their children once they know their goals, the right questions to ask, and their legal rights.
-However, families dealing with school districts that are attempting to circumvent the law may need the help of a professional to get the school to adequately serve their children.
-In those cases, it is a good idea to contact a non-attorney advocate, such as myself, to act on your behalf or in concert with you.
-In extreme cases, a special education lawyer may be needed, though I have managed to accomplish what lawyers have not been able to, in terms of getting schools to provide accommodations and or services to students and families.
+Many people can be effective parent advocates once they know their goals, the right questions to ask, and their legal rights.
+However, families dealing with school districts that are attempting to circumvent the law may need the help of a professional to get the school to adequately serve their children now and in the future.
+In those cases, it is a good idea to contact a non-attorney advocate, such as The Savvy Tutor, to act on your behalf or in concert with you.

 Having Alex as a tutor was amazing.
 She is patient, understanding and very supportive in many ways.
 Alex not only helped our son with his writing and vocabulary, she helped him organize his thoughts and strengthen his study skills.
 I highly recommend Alex as a tutor.